 VH: For thousands of years!

 VH: And you’re so afraid to admit it, like, Guys, I’m sorry, I’m vegan.
-You have to apologise for it!
+You have to apologize for it!
 It’s really hard because it really is just this thing that you have to adopt as your identity, even as much as you don’t want it to be.
 It’s really hard to separate yourself from that.
-Like you said, it’s really hard to be seen as the chill vegan, so you feel like you really have to play it up.
+As you said, it’s really hard to be seen as the chill vegan, so you feel like you really have to play it up.

 AM: Totally!
 I mean, I feel like I do surround myself with a lot of vegans, and a lot of my friends have come out of the woodwork and said that they’re vegan, and I didn’t even know that.
 You know, because they felt like they had to keep it a secret, because I was just like, PIZZA!!!
 I love pizza, I’m the pizza girl!
 And that’s cool—everyone wants to be friends with the pizza girl.
 Nobody wants to be friends with the seitan girl, you know?
 But it’s positive once you surround yourself with like-minded people, as with anything.